jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Adverbs are words that typically end in "*\-ly"* when they modify a verb.
 These are ***always***&nbsp;useless.
 Or, at the very least, the two words used to create an adverbial clause can (and should) be replaced with another stronger word.
 For example:

 * "I ***quickly ran*** home" can be rewritten as "I **sprinted** home" or "I **dashed** home".
-* I ***thought*** intensely about the problem.
+* I ***thought*** intensely about the problem can be rewritten as&nbsp;
 * I ***furiously*** wrote the letter.

 The use of adjectives represents lazy writing.
-They're fine (and in many cases, preferable) for colloquial spoken dialogue.
-But writing gives you a chance to be precise and measured.
+They're fine (and in many cases, preferable) for colloquial spoken dialogue, but writing gives you a chance to be precise and measured.

 &nbsp;

 &nbsp;

-## A recap of 14 simple tips to write your best content:
+## A recap of 15 simple tips to write your best content:

 1. Have something to say
 2. Write every day